suneelbskr/WhatsApp_GroupText_Analysis/README.md

 5. Plot - Active Months
 6. Plot - Active hours in the day
 7. Plot - Active Day from the Week

+Lot of redundant code, need to create functions for Plotting images